 Inspiration comes from everywhere!
 Today I’m going to give you a little sneak peek into how my mind works when I’m making cards.
 (Scary, I know.)
 When I got this St Patrick’s Day card from my friend Debbie Woodbury I knew the design had great potential.

-I needed some thank you cards so I grabbed some Watermelon Wonder polka dot paper and my Flower Fair Framelit Dies to find the perfect flower die-cut.
-You could use any shape framelit (or even a punch) in place of the shamrock!
+I needed some thank you cards so I grabbed some polka dot paper and a flower die.
+You could use any shape die (or even a punch) in place of the shamrock!
 I also took the black layer out when I made my card…

 Polka Dot Paper: 3-3/4″ x 5″

-You can get 6 of these cards out of one 12×12 piece of polka dot paper.
-I needed more thank you cards, so I grabbed my Brights Designer Series Paper Stack and made them in a variety of colors…
+You can get 6 of these cards out of one 12×12 piece of polka dot paper and this same card looks great in a variety of colors!

 Try this design with any patterned paper you have!
 You can also change the greeting for any occasion.